sjack2/qchem-spectra/INSTALL.md

 echo "=== Q-Chem ==="
 which qchem
-echo "(run a test job to confirm -- see Section 4d)"
+echo "(run a test job to confirm; see Section 4d)"

 echo "=== CREST (optional) ==="
 which crest 2>/dev/null && crest --version || echo "CREST not installed (optional)"